 Firstly, you should be aware that off-shore brokers that continue to offer such trading conditions do not benefit from European authorities approval.
 Using the services of such a broker can therefore expose you to certain risks including that of major losses and a lack of security relating to your investment funds, your deposits and withdrawals as well as financial transactions completed on the related trading platforms.

-This is the reason why we only recommend European brokers on our website that benefit from European authority approval that guarantees you can invest online in total safety and security.
+This is the reason why we only recommend European brokers on our website that benefit from European authority approval that guarantees you can invest online in a reliable way.
 You can find details of these brokers and their particularities in our full comparison.